End-to-End testing with Puppeteer and Jest

 On line 2 we are creating new Promise in which we are listening with browser.on('targetcreated') if new target (page

-, because it is exposed to us thanks to jest-puppeteer preset.
-Then we click on the link on the homepage, which opens a new tab and points us to GitHub Starter Project.
+, because it is exposed to us thanks to the jest-puppeteer preset.
+Then, we click on the link on the homepage, which opens a new tab and points us to GitHub Starter Project.
 On line 7 we await Promise, which we created on line 2 and this Promise returns newly opened page.
-So in the end we are able to get title of this newly opened page and make our assertions.
+So, in the end, we are able to get the title of this newly opened page and make our assertions.

-Many times you find yourself with lot of failing tests and it can be really hard to find out what is going on only from the terminal.
+Many times, you find yourself with a lot of failing tests, and it can be really hard to figure out what is going on only from the terminal.
 That's why I will show you some ways of debugging your tests.

 all we need to do now is to set two environment variables when running our tests from the terminal.